ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

   Each subdirectory must contain two files, where each is in a tabular format."

-.. _input_data_list_quirk:
+.. _data_list_quirk:

 .. warning::

-   There is currently **one** exception to the "files or directories" description.
+   There are currently **two** exceptions to the "files or directories" description.
    Input data that come directly from the user (through an ``input_data.yaml``) are represented and passed to implementations as *lists* of file paths.
+   And data dependencies that pass through the "by file" aggregator on a :ref:`cloneable section <cloneable_sections>` will also be lists of file paths.
-   We plan to change this in the future to make it consistent with other data specifications.
+   We plan to change these cases in the future to make them consistent with other data specifications.

 Data specifications are enforced by EasyLink;